paczkow/miscoded.io/content/blog/wstrzykiwanie-zaleznosci/index.pl.md

   console.log("Engine with " + this.hp + " hp has been started...");
 };

-// we build dependency here - outside Car class
+// we build dependency here - outside Car
 // highlight-next-line
 const car = new Car(new Engine(128));
 const fastCar = new Car(new Engine(256));